 - MS, Plant Production & Pathology, University of Naples Federico II

 - BS, Plant Production, University of Naples Federico II

-As a member of the science faculty at BJU, Dr. Antignani believes that his main responsibilities are: i. to facilitate the expression of personal skills and talents which are abundantly provided by God; ii. share his experience and knowledge in the biological field; iii. support the intellectual growth of each single student by stimulating critical thinking.
+As a member of the science faculty at BJU, Dr. Antignani believes that his main responsibilities are: i. to facilitate the expression of personal skills and talents; ii. share his experience and knowledge in the biological field; iii. support the intellectual growth of every single student by stimulating critical thinking.

-For most of his career Dr. Antignani worked as a researchear, and now he is appreciating the challenges of serving as a full time teaching professor at BJU, and enjoying the fellowship of new colleagues.
+For most of his career, Dr. Antignani worked as a researcher, and now he is appreciating the challenges of serving as a full-time associate professor at BJU, and enjoying the fellowship of new colleagues.
 A special part of this exciting experience is the interaction with students from all over the world.
-Indeed Dr. Antignani can often be found taking a walk, sharing a meal, or playing table-tennis with students on campus.
-Off-campus, Dr. Antignani and his wife Danielle are active members of home Bible study and Shepherding groups with emphasis on discipleship and mentoring of younger believers.
+Indeed Dr. Antignani can often be found taking a walk, sharing a meal, playing soccer, playing table-tennis, or simply tasing some Italian coffee with students on campus.